the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 ### Run Migrations and Restart

-{{< code-action >}} To migrate, shut down the server, run the makemigrations and migrate commands, and restart the server.
+{{< code-action >}} **Remigrate the model so the changes you've made are reflected in the database.** To migrate, shut down the server, run the makemigrations and migrate commands, and restart the server.

 ```shell
 python3 manage.py makemigrations